bniladridas/testapp-sdk/docs/docker.md

 ## Security Scanning

-Images are automatically scanned for vulnerabilities using Trivy.
+Images are automatically scanned for vulnerabilities using Trivy on the Docker Hub image.
 Results are uploaded to GitHub Security tab as SARIF reports.

 ## Validating the Image